 We’re all witnessing Russia’s murderous invasion seeking to kill or subdue every Ukrainian under Putin’s evil will.
 Empathy, prayer and social media posting are good, but not enough.
 Let’s also turn our angst into ACTION.
 That’s how we help Ukraine and stop the ongoing genocide.
-We are in a global battle for (1) democracy over dictatorship and (2) clean energy over fossil fuels.
+We are in a global battle for (1) democracy over autocracy and (2) clean energy over fossil fuels.
 Oil and gas give Putin and other autocrats the money to fund their wars of destruction and the suppression of their own people.

 - Experience the powerful spirit of the Ukrainian people